jun-jieh/AgonisticPigBehav/README.md

 # AgonisticPigBehav
 **Evaluation of computer vision for detecting agonistic behavior of pigs in single-spaced feeder through blocked cross-validation strategies**

-This repository explains different validation strategies for CNN+LSTM pipeline to classify agonitic behaivors between grow-finish pigs in single-spaced feeders.
+This repository explains different validation strategies for convolutional neural network (CNN) + long short-term memory (LSTM) pipeline to classify agonitic behaivors between grow-finish pigs in single-spaced feeders.

 If you find this resource helpful, please cite.